Tony Street

-Anthony Austin Street, MP (8 February 1926 – 25 October 2022) was an Australian politician.
+Anthony Austin Street (8 February 1926 – 25 October 2022) was an Australian politician.
 He served in the House of Representatives from 1966 to 1984, representing the Division of Corangamite for the Liberal Party.
-He held ministerial office in the Fraser government, serving as Minister for Labor and Immigration (1975), Employment and Industrial Relations (1975–1978), Industrial Relations (1978–1980), and Minister for Foreign Affairs (1980–1983).
-His father Geoffrey Street was also a federal government minister.
-Street was the last surviving Liberal minister of the first Fraser ministry, as well as the last surviving Assistant Minister of the McMahon government.
+He held ministerial office in the Fraser government, serving as Minister for Labor and Immigration (1975), Minister for Employment and Industrial Relations (1975–1978), Minister for Industrial Relations (1978–1980), and Minister for Foreign Affairs (1980–1983).
+His father Geoffrey Street had also been MP for Corangamite and a federal government minister.
+Until his death at the age of 96, Street was the last surviving Liberal minister of the first Fraser ministry, as well as the last surviving Assistant Minister of the McMahon government.

 Early life

 Street was born in Melbourne, Victoria, on 8 February 1926.
 He was the son of Australian politician Brigadier Geoffrey Austin Street and Evora Street.
 He was raised at the family property Eildon, near Lismore, Victoria.
 His father was elected to federal parliament in 1934, and he was promoted to the ministry in 1938.
 At the age of 14, his father was killed in the 1940 Canberra air disaster, along with two other federal cabinet ministers and the head of the army.